Out of the blue

 Looking back on it from the comfort of my home office years later, It still scares me.
 I could be reminiscing about how Victoria died in that storm instead of remembering how we made it.
 I remember having to let go of my grip and watch her kick against the bottom to regain her footing.
 And I remember that it worked.
 The creek bottom held firm, she reached up and took my hand and was soon panting for breath on the bank beside me.

 So where is your theology on this?
 I don't think it was some vast cosmic plan waged against by a vengeful god that led to our life or death struggle in the creek that day.
 Whether it was caused by a butterfly flapping its wings over China or a clash of warm and cold fronts, the outcome was the same.
 I know that God was with us in the midst of that struggle rather than either working behind the scenes to make it happen or watching idly from afar.
-What do you think?
+What do you think?peace,

 Frank+